MauriceGit/XBox_Controller_Linux_Interface/README.md

 # Linux Interface for an XBox One Controller

 This is a linux interface, to integrate the Xbox-Controller directly into your favorite project.
-Not all buttons or axes are included.
 If you require different mappings or axes, please see the linux
 programs: **jscal** and **jstest-gtk** to change the mapping on the controller.

 It is also recommended, to calibrate the controller before using it.
 This is also done with: **jscal** or **jstest-gtk**.